 Corona Arch Trail Highlights

 We love this one for kids because of the features along the trail that provide a little distraction from hiking.
-Rail road tracks, a safety cable to guide hikers up a narrow stairway, and a ladder to help with a steep climb all caught the attention of the kids.
+Railroad tracks, a safety cable to guide hikers up a narrow stairway, and a ladder to help with a steep climb all caught the kids’ attention.

 The sandstone terrain can make it tough to identify the right path, so watch for cairns to keep you on the trail.

-Amazing views of Corona Arch are just around the corner after the climb up the ladder, but the views are incredible from the arch too.
-Plan to picnic in the shade under the arch, while taking in the rocky desert landscape.
+Amazing views of Corona Arch are just around the corner after the climb up the ladder.
+There are more fantastic views from under the arch too.
+Plan to picnic in the shade under the arch while taking in the rocky desert landscape.

 Grandstaff Canyon Trail

-Our last visit to Moab was a camping trip with a group that has been visiting Moab for years – and they were the best resource for recommendations.
-The one trail that came up over and over was the the Grandstaff Canyon Trail, so we couldn’t miss out on this one.
+Our last visit to Moab was a camping trip with a group of friends that make an annual trip to Moab – and they were the best resource for recommendations.
+The one trail that came up over and over was the Grandstaff Canyon Trail, so we couldn’t miss out on this one.

 - Distance: 4.3 miles, round trip